DovJacobson/happiometer/README.md

 Exercise your smile muscles and track your daily progress.

 This is built as my 2025 Happy New Year Card.
-Rather than simply wishcasting a Happy New Year to those I love.
-I propose instead this silly little app that purports to help them actually achieve it.
+Rather than simply wishcasting a Happy New Year to loved ones and colleagues (often the same), why not send instead a silly little app that purports to help them actually achieve it.

 ## Privacy Commitment